Advice for mature learners

 Foundation courses

-Our experienced and qualified IAG advisers are trained to answer your questions and to help you make plans that will work for you.
+Our experienced and qualified Information, Advice and Guidance (IAG) advisers are trained to answer your questions and to help you make plans that will work for you.
 Here are some of the questions you have asked.

 I am thinking of a career change.
 What qualifications do I need to get on a degree course?